Booking a Wedding Singer – Definitive Guide (2026)

 Kieran & Olivia — London warehouse party

 Kieran and Olivia wanted a lively evening atmosphere.
 They hired Voxxy, a singer-DJ combo.
-After the first dance, the singer got everyone on the floor with Mr. Brightside and a run of 90s favourites.
+After the first dance, the singer got everyone on the floor with Mr. Brightside and a run of 90s wedding favourites.
 Olivia said the energy in the room was incredible.

 Hannah & Marco — Destination wedding in Tuscany